Butterflies, Moths and Wildflowers in the Picos de Europa and Western Portugal

 Daily Wildlife Walks in the Picos de Europa

-Giant Peacock Moth - Picos de Europa, N Spain. © Teresa Farino Giant Peacock Moth Saturnia pyri © Teresa Farino Please click on the tour that interests you for more details and feel free to contact me if you have any questions.
+Please click on the tour that interests you for more details and feel free to contact me if you have any questions.

 I have also organised many private excursions over the years, with the emphasis on wildflowers, butterflies and moths, birdwatching and even Romanesque architecture.
-As such, I would be happy to discuss the possibility of designing a tour focused on your particular interests, so if the idea appeals to you, please get in touch.
+As such, I would be happy to discuss the possibility of designing a tour focused on your particular interests, so if the idea appeals to you, please do get in touch.

 Flora & Fauna of the Picos de Europa

-Over the past 25 years, Teresa Farino has compiled a report (more than 100 A4 pages) that includes lists of all the mammals, birds, reptiles, amphibians, butterflies, dragonflies, beetles, grasshoppers & crickets and vascular plants ever recorded the Picos de Europa, plus summaries of each of these groups and an eight-page introduction to the natural history of these mountains.
-If you would like to purchase a copy, the price is 17.50€, excluding postage and packaging; alternatively, a copyrighted PDF document sent by email costs 11.50€.
+Over the past 30 years, Teresa Farino has compiled a report (more than 100 A4 pages) that includes lists of all the mammals, birds, reptiles, amphibians, butterflies, dragonflies, beetles, grasshoppers & crickets, spiders and vascular plants ever recorded the Picos de Europa, plus an eight-page introduction to the natural history of these mountains.
+If you would like to purchase a PDF copy, the price is 12 € (or the sterling equivalent).
 Please contact Teresa for further details or to place your order.

 Teresa Farino - Contact Details